Are you looking for ways to avoid embroidery hoops?

 If you have read all the details mentioned in this guide carefully, you will be sure by now that using a hoop is not an easy task.
 Most people still want to use it because of the perfection that it provides.

 On the other hand, some people prefer hoop less embroidery to avoid all the difficulties in handling it.
-Moreover, it can be seen that there are many alternative methods available if you don’t want to use a hoop.

 All these methods have their pros and cons.
 You can now embroider using several methods according to your choice.
 Depending on the type of embroidery you are doing, your selection may vary.
 Sometimes, several embroideries are not possible without a hoop like needlework.